oracle/terraform-provider-oci/website/docs/d/core_instance_configuration.html.markdown

 			Example: `FAULT-DOMAIN-1`
 		* `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
+		* `instance_options` -
+			* `are_legacy_imds_endpoints_disabled` - Whether to disable the legacy (/v1) instance metadata service endpoints.
+Customers who have migrated to /v2 should set this to true for added security.
+Default is false.
 		* `ipxe_script` - This is an advanced option.

 			When a bare metal or virtual machine instance boots, the iPXE firmware that runs on the instance is configured to run an iPXE script to continue the boot process.